Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Introduction

-If the event magnitudes are only stationary and a mixing condition that limits long-range dependence is fulfilled, the exceedances form a compound Poisson process asymptotically (\cite{Hsing1988}) where the IETs follow a mixture distribution of the Dirac measure at zero and an exponential distribution (\cite{Ferro2003}).
-Exceedances occur in clusters then which are asymptotically independent with exponentially distributed recurrence times between subsequent clusters.
-If, on the contrary, the event magnitudes are independent but the waiting times between subsequent events are heavy-tailed with infinite mean, then the exceedances form a fractional Poisson process asymptotically (\cite{Laskin2003}; \cite{Meerschaert2011}) with Mittag-Leffler distributed IETs (\cite{Hees2021}).
+First, if the event magnitudes are not independent but only stationary and a mixing condition that limits long-range dependence is fulfilled, the exceedances form a compound Poisson process asymptotically (\cite{Hsing1988}) where the IETs follow a mixture distribution of the Dirac measure at zero and an exponential distribution (\cite{Ferro2003}).
+Exceedances then occur in clusters that are asymptotically independent with exponentially distributed recurrence times between subsequent clusters.
+Approaches to model and estimate temporally clustered extreme events under such assumptions can, e.g., be found in \cite{Fawcett2006,Fawcett2007,Fawcett2012}.
+If, in contrast, the event magnitudes are independent but the waiting times between subsequent events are heavy-tailed with infinite mean, then the exceedances form a fractional Poisson process asymptotically (\cite{Laskin2003}; \cite{Meerschaert2011}) with Mittag-Leffler distributed IETs (\cite{Hees2021}). \citet{Blender2015} suggest application of this framework for modelling mid-latitude cyclones.
 Both models for IETs (dependent event magnitudes or heavy-tailed waiting times between subsequent events) describe a temporal clustering behaviour of the extreme events, with short time intervals containing several exceedances followed by long time intervals without any exceedance, but the underlying mechanisms differ widely.

+\citet{Dissanayake2021} find the fractional Poisson process to be not flexible enough for modelling the clustering behaviour of significant waves at the Liverpool Bay, UK.
+The Mittag-Leffler distribution has difficulties describing both the many very short and some very long IETs occurring there.
+They deduce a need for new methods based on models with a sound mathematical underpinning.

-Here we will study the behaviour of the IETs when the two conditions stationary event magnitudes and heavy-tailed waiting times between subsequent events are met jointly.
+The goal of this work is to fill this gap and to develop new theory for the behaviour of the IETs when the two conditions, stationary event magnitudes and heavy-tailed waiting times between subsequent events, are met jointly.
 Such scenarios result in fractional compound Poisson processes with IETs following a mixture distribution with a Mittag-Leffler instead of an exponential component.
-By considering both mechanisms simultaneously, we do not need to decide in advance which of them causes the clustering behaviour.
-We develop new theory for scenarios where the events are separated by heavy-tailed waiting times $W$.
+By considering both mechanisms simultaneously, we get more flexibility for modelling temporal clustering with many very short and some very long IETs, and we do not need to decide in advance which of these mechanisms causes the clustering behaviour.
+In order to make the new model applicable in practice, we need a reliable estimation method for the three model parameters.
+However, finding such a method is challenging due to the characteristics of our framework and the mixture distribution.
+We suggest the minimum distance approach based on a modification of the Cramér-von Mises distance for this task.